Global attributes are attributes common to all HTML elements; they can be used on all elements, though they may have no

 Used to transitively export shadow parts from a nested shadow tree into a containing light tree.

 An enumerated attribute indicating that the element is not yet, or is no longer, relevant.
 For example, it can be used to hide elements of the page that can't be used until the login process has been completed.
 The browser won't render such elements.
 This attribute must not be used to hide content that could legitimately be shown.

 Defines a unique identifier (ID) which must be unique in the whole document.
 Its purpose is to identify the element when linking (using a fragment identifier), scripting, or styling (with CSS).

-Provides a hint to browsers as to the type of virtual keyboard configuration to use when editing this element or its contents.
+Provides a hint to browsers about the type of virtual keyboard configuration to use when editing this element or its contents.
 Used primarily on

 <input>elements, but is usable on any element while in